harikvpy/python-articles/article1.md

 You can perceive a generator function as a closure as it preserves the function's execution pointer and its state, allowing it to be resumed.
 Come to think of it, this behavior is quite similar to threads in a multi-threaded environment.
 That is a *threading* system that doesn't require any support from the host CPU or the operating system.
 Of course one critical difference is that in a true multi-threaded system, threads are pre-emptively scheduled in and out.
 That doesn't happen here.
 Instead the *threads* (read, generator functions) have to yield control back to the callee for the function context switch to occur.
 This essentially is the behavior of a *cooperative multitasking* system.
 I'm not sure if anyone can remember this term -- remember Windows 3.x?!

-This framework, of stopping & resuming functions is quite critical to implementing another powerful feature of the language.
-A feature that has become quite useful in achieving massive scaleability in this network-centric world.
+This framework of stopping & resuming functions is quite critical to implementing another powerful feature of the language.
+A feature that has become quite useful in achieving massive scalability in this network-centric world.
 I'm talking about asynchronous programming, provided by the Python package `asyncio`.
-I hope to cover that in a follow-up article, contents of which will be easier to understand if you have a good grasp of the mechanisms discussed here.
+I hope to cover that in a follow-up article, contents of which will be easier to understand if you have a good grasp of the concepts discussed here.